Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviations for Toda Gibbs measure with general potentials

 \subsection{Weak LDP}

-In this section, we prove that $\hat{\mu}_N$ satisfies a weak large deviation principle, namely Lemma \ref{wldp} in this more general setup, following again a subadditivity argument.
-We will restrict ourselves to the case where $V(x)=a x^{2k}$, $a>0$.
-We first show that the large deviations principles is the same if we remove the entries in the corners $(N,1)$ and $(1,N)$ in the Toda matrix.
+In this section, we prove that $\hat{\mu}_{L_N}$ satisfies a weak large deviation principle, namely Lemma \ref{wldp}.
+In this more general setup, we follow again a subadditivity argument, which is however more sophisticated since the entries of $L_N$ are not independent anymore.
+We will restrict ourselves to the case where $V(x)=a x^{2k}$, $a>0$, the case of a more general potential with the same asymptotic behavior being again a consequence of Varadhan's Lemma.
+We first show that the large deviation principles is the same if we remove the entries (equal to $b_{N}$) in the corners $(N,1)$ and $(1,N)$ in the Toda matrix.
 Namely, let $\tilde L_N$ be the tridiagonal matrix with entries equal to those of $L_N$ except for the entries $(1,N)$ and $(N,1)$ which vanish and consider the following modification of $\T^{V,P}_N$ given by